Jean Ledwith King – Attorney, Activist, Advocate

 King was inducted into the Michigan Women’s Hall of Fame in 1989, and in 2011 about 300 people gathered to pay tribute to her at the Women’s Center of Southeastern Michigan, which was renamed in her honor.
 For the story of that event, and a biography, read the Ann Arbor Chronicle article.

 King also is the fourth recipient of the Martha Griffiths Equity Award, established by AAUW of Michigan in 2008 to honor Martha Griffiths — a long-time U.S. Congresswoman who was the first woman to serve on the House Ways and Means Committee and on the Joint Economic Committee of Congress, and a two-term Lieutenant Governor of Michigan.

-For 52 years Burns has played many roles in Ann Arbor civic life—including three terms as a member of City Council—and for most of that time she has also served on the board of the Huron River Watershed Council (HRWC).
+During her 62 years in Ann Arbor, Burns played many roles in civic life — including three terms as a member of City Council — and for much of that time she also served on the board of the Huron River Watershed Council (HRWC).
 In 1981, she co-founded Huron River Day, an annual preservation event emphasizing the importance of water quality.

-Launched with a $35,000 gift, the Eunice Burns Fund for Water Policy Education will support educational and research activities at the Center for Local, State and Urban Policy (CLOSUP).
-The fund will enable students, scholars, and the public to better understand the policy implications around sustainable methods of managing the world’s supply of fresh water, and related issues associated with effective environmental governance.
+Launched with a $35,000 gift, the Eunice Burns Fund for Water Policy Education supports educational and research activities at the Center for Local, State and Urban Policy (CLOSUP).
+The fund enables students, scholars, and the public to better understand the policy implications around sustainable methods of managing the world’s supply of fresh water, and related issues associated with effective environmental governance.